KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 Double-Sided / Backface Culling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For materials where only the front faces will be visible, turn on *Backface Culling* in the *Settings* panel of an EEVEE material.
+For materials where only the front faces will be visible, turn on *Backface Culling* (Camera) in the *Settings* panel of an EEVEE material.
 When using other engines (Cycles, Workbench) you can temporarily switch to EEVEE to configure this setting, then switch back.